Mati365/ckeditor5-livewire/README.md

 > [!IMPORTANT]
 > This integration is unofficial and not maintained by CKSource.
 For official CKEditor 5 documentation, visit [ckeditor.com](https://ckeditor.com/docs/ckeditor5/latest/).
 If you encounter any issues in editor, please report them on the [GitHub repository](https://github.com/ckeditor/ckeditor5/issues).

+## 🚧 Under Construction

+This project is still in development and not production-ready.
+Features, structure, and APIs may change.

 ## Psst... 👀

 If you're looking for similar stuff, check these out: